Bornmajor/video-sharing-web-app/README.md

 Video sharing application built with php which is intergrated with vimeo api (for hosting videos) and img-bb (for hosting pictures/thumbnails).

 ## Technologies
-1.Vimeo api
+1. Vimeo api
-2.img.bb api
+2. img.bb api
-3.Php
+3. Php
-4.Javascript
+4. Javascript

 ## Basic features like other video sharing apps